Apo (drink): The Épob (starter cake)

 The starter cake is one of the most indispensable elements of the Apo beer production process.
-The Apo beer produced by the Mising community is identified to have various medicinal and therapeutic properties as a result often used during the preparation of starter cake known as 'épob'.
+The Apo beer produced by the Mising community is identified to have various medicinal and therapeutic properties as a result often used during the preparation of starter cake known as épob.
 The beer-making process in each tribe varies according to the environmental factors and other socio-cultural practices associated with the individual tribes.
-These factors are essential in determining the color, flavor, and sweetness of the flower.
-One major process during the production of Apong is the use of starter cake, i.e. 'épob' which has significant medicinal qualities.
+These factors are essential in determining the colour, flavour, and sweetness of the flower.
+One major process during the production of Apong is the use of starter cake, i.e. épob which has significant medicinal qualities.
 This quality is of starter cake is determined by the medicinal plants used during the production along with the sanitary conditions used while making the beer.
-The making of 'épob in this regard include the process of collecting a variety of medicinal plant leaves.
-The leaves collected are dried placing it on a bamboo mat known as 'époh' after cleaning it.
+The making of épob in this regard include the process of collecting a variety of medicinal plant leaves.
+The leaves collected are dried placing it on a bamboo mat known as époh after cleaning it.
 Fresh leaves can also be used for making the starter cake for making the beer.
-The leaves are later ground separately using a wooden tools hand mixer together to make an 'épob' in the shape of oval-shaped balls from the dough made from the mixture.
-Kuhiar (Saccharum officinarum), senikuthi (Scoparia dulcis), bhilongoni (Cyclosorus exlensa), anaras (pineapple, also known as Ananas comosus), bam kolmou (Ipomoea species), kopou dhekia, lexuosum Lygodium flexuosum, lai jabori (Drymaria cordata), horumanimuni (Hydrocotyle sibthorpioides jalokia (Capsicum annuum), dhapat tita (Clerodendrum viscosum), bormanimuni (Centella asiatica) etc. are some of the most basic medicinal plants and herbs used for the making of 'épob'.
+The leaves are later ground separately using a wooden tool hand mixer together to make an épob in the shape of oval-shaped balls from the dough made from the mixture.
+Kuhiar (Saccharum officinarum), senikuthi (Scoparia dulcis), bhilongoni (Cyclosorus exlensa), anaras (pineapple, also known as Ananas comosus), bam kolmou (Ipomoea species), kopou dhekia, lexuosum Lygodium flexuosum, lai jabori (Drymaria cordata), horumanimuni (Hydrocotyle sibthorpioides jalokia (Capsicum annuum), dhapat tita (Clerodendrum viscosum), bormanimuni (Centella asiatica) etc. are some of the most basic medicinal plants and herbs used for the making of épob.